 - To perform a comparative assessment of the off-road capabilities between M-73 and M-72.

 On heavy-textured soils (muddy & sandy cross-country tracks), prototype models showed increased off-road capabilities compared to a production model.
 Steering response of M-72 was dramatically impaired on a muddy worn-down road – a motorcycle was drawn in the muddy track making further moving impossible.
-But an M-73 successfully got over such a road with no trouble.
+But the M-73 successfully got over such obstacle with no problem.

-Nevertheless, the prototype had some design weaknesses – several assemblies & parts failed or broke by the end of the test.
-Recommendations were drawn in the end stating for making some assemblies suitable for heavy-duty applications should the machine been cleared for serial manufacture.
+Nevertheless, the prototype had some design flaws – several assemblies and parts failed or broke by the end of the test.
+Based on the results, a recommendation was issued to modify and strengthen these components if the machine was going for mass production.

-But this has not happened.
-According to the historical data, it was agreed that the machine had no any significant advantages compared to a production model (i.e. standard M-73), and, along with an increased price and manufacturing challenges rendered it an economically unsound project.
+But it didn’t happen.
+According to the historical data, it was agreed that the machine had no significant advantages compared to a production model (i.e. standard M-73), and also an increased price and manufacturing challenges made its production unprofitable.

-The M-73 project was revived in 1947 (read about this in our article describing M-73 with an overhead valve engine) when the Central design bureau of the General Directorate for the production of motorcycles and bicycles launched another run of the regular tests.
-As in 1944, two machines were put under the test: one machine was equipped with the M-72 engine, another one – with the M-75 engine (I7V).
-The off-road capability of M-73 has been compared with a mass produced M-72 and BMW R-75 that showed the best results excluding the boggy test on which M-73 was a winner (providing the sidecar wheel drive was on).
+The M-73 project was revived in 1947 (read about this in our article describing the M-73 with an overhead valve engine) when the Central Design Bureau of the General Directorate for the production of motorcycles and bicycles launched another run of the regular tests.
+As in 1944, two machines were put under the test: one machine was equipped with the M-72 engine, another with the M-75 engine (I7V).
+The off-road capability of M-73 has been compared with a mass produced M-72 and BMW R-75, which showed the best results, excluding one part of the test where the M-73 was a winner thanks to the sidecar wheel drive.

-On completion of testing in 1947, it was decided that the sidecar wheel drive for mass produced М-72 machines makes no sense due to the fact a series-produced M-72 engine has sufficient capacity.
+According to the results of the tests in 1947, it was determined that the sidecar wheel drive applied to mass produced М-72 machines made no sense because the serial M-72 engine didn’t have enough power.